 We lived in Doha, Qatar for three years and those years were some of the most interesting, challenging, mind blowing years of our lives.
 We explored countries and cultures we had never dreamed of, had our second baby and lived a life we never thought possible.
+And it is amazingly family friendly.

 Lately, a lot of people are asking me….”What are some fun things to do in Qatar?”
 I could write volumes on that subject after three years, but I decided to put together a post with suggestions from several travel writers for a little something different.
 Wondering if there are things to do in Qatar?
 Read on!